 'Two Women' Oscar Win

-In 1960, Sophia Loren turned in the most acclaimed performance of her career in the Italian World War II film Two Women.
+In 1960, Loren turned in the most acclaimed performance of her career in the Italian World War II film Two Women.
 In a film with parallels to her own childhood, Loren played a mother desperately trying to provide for her daughter in war-ravaged Rome.
 The film transformed Loren into an international celebrity, winning her the 1961 Academy Award for Best Lead Actress.
 She was the first actress ever to win the award for a non-English-language film.

 'Yesterday, Today, and Tomorrow,' 'Marriage, Italian Style'